nus-cs2103-AY2425S1/ip/docs/README.md

 Muke helps you stay organized by keeping track of tasks so you can focus on what truly matters.
 It’s:

-	•	User-friendly and text-based: Muke is easy to interact with using simple text commands.
+	•	User-friendly and text-based: Muke is easy to interact with using simple text commands
 	•	Simple and quick to master: Get started with minimal learning effort.
 	•	Exceptionally FAST: Handles tasks efficiently, catering to all your organizational needs.